Ion Mocanu

 Ion Mocanu (born 8 September 1962) is a Romanian former handballer and current coach.
 He played in France and when he came back in Romania, he continued handball at Dinamo.
+Named the best pivot in 1992 and one of the longest-serving Romanian handball players, Ion Mocanu wore the Dinamo jersey until the age of 43.
 He competed in the men's tournament at the 1992 Summer Olympics.